Photocentric3D/Photonic3D-Dev/README.md

  - Block of text, which Photonic3D will extrude using a system or user uploaded font
  - STL file, which Photonic3D will extrude and optionally print a 3D relief

+This version is branded for Photocentric3D's range of Liquid Crystal printers, and implements the Printflow touchscreen interface.

 Raspberry Pi Usage
 -------------------------------------------------------------------------------